cttbiel/cttbiel/README.md

 Hi!
 I'm Gabriel Carvalho, a Computer Engineering student at CEFET-MG, passionate about technology, education, and social impact.
 I work as a full stack developer, with experience in React, Next.js, Node.js, Java, and modern databases.

-- 💼 Intern at GOL Linhas Aéreas
+- 💼 Data Engineering Intern at GOL Linhas Aéreas
 - 🧑🏾‍💻 Young Black developer, advocate for democratizing access to information and quality education
 - 🌍 Always learning, sharing, and building solutions that make a difference